d99kris/nchat/README.md

 ### confirm_deletion

-Specifies whether to prompt the user for confirmation when deleting a message.
+Specifies whether to prompt the user for confirmation when deleting a message or a chat.

 ### desktop_notify_active